 - 1/4 avocado (optional to thicken)

-Blend the tomatoes on high until mixed.
-(I use a Vitamix) This will give you enough liquid to mix the rest of the smoothie since I recommend not adding water to it.
+Using a blender (see my blender recommendations), blend the tomatoes on high until mixed.
+This will give you enough liquid to mix the rest of the smoothie since I recommend not adding water to it.
 Add the peppers and zucchini and blend until mixed.
 Finally, add the remaining ingredients and blend for 30 seconds or until smooth.

 You can add a small clove of garlic to this and it’s quite tasty.
 Of course, you can make this smoothie non-spicy by leaving out the chili powder and cayenne and using your favorite herbs instead.
 Dill, oregano, parsley and cilantro would be delicious.
 Add a squeeze of lemon or lime to add a new twist to the smoothie flavor.